 Whether you are already a certified teacher or are seeking initial certification in the field, the Master of Education at Cedar Crest College will provide you with engaging learning experiences in a variety of education topics to enable you to meet the challenges of the 21st century classroom.
 Cedar Crest seeks students who have demonstrated academic and/or professional achievement and promise, as well as those who would bring varied interests, talents and backgrounds to the profession.

 In this program, you will discover how to influence educational policy development and reform through leadership in political engagement and advocacy for children, families and the profession.

 Program concentrations are designed to meet the needs of both the certified educational professional and the candidate seeking initial certification in elementary or secondary education.
 The three distinct options now offered are detailed below.

 If you currently hold a B.A. or B.S. degree and seek initial Pennsylvania Department of Education Certification as a PreK-4 teacher, this certification is designed for you.
-To make yourself even more marketable, consider adding on a Special Education or ESL certification.
+To make yourself even more marketable, consider adding on an ESL certification.

 This program is designed for prospective teachers who hold a B.A. or B.S. degree and seek initial Pennsylvania Department of Education Certification as an educator in one of the following content areas in grades 7-12:

 In this concentration, your undergraduate transcript will be evaluated individually by the appropriate department to determine if additional content work is required.
 You may discuss your coursework requirements with the Program Director.